st003/flashcards/README.md

 # Flashcards

 A web-based application for studying foreign vocabulary and phrases with user made flash cards.
 Built with Django, Django REST Framework, and Vue.js.
 New words/phrases can be added via the Django admin.
-Flashcards can be filtered by topic and syntax.
+Flash cards can be filtered by topic and syntax.

 ## Getting Started

-Prior knowledge of Django is required.
+Prior knowledge of Django, Django REST Framework, and Vue.js is required.
 These instructions assume a unix-like environment (Linux, MacOS).

 ### Prerequisites